dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 # Will this React global state work in concurrent rendering?

-Test tearing in React concurrent rendering
+Test tearing and branching in React concurrent rendering

 ## Introduction